djccarew/watson-vr-logo-lab/README.md

 ## 2. Create custom classifier

-In this section you'll create a custom classifier using 10 images each of logos for Apple, IBM amd Morgan Stanley as well as  10 images of other compnat logos to serve as negative examples.
-Training custom classifers can be done using the Watson Visual Recognition REST API but you'll use a web application that wraps those APIs to provide a more user friendly experience
+In this section you'll create a custom classifier using 10 images each of logos for Apple, IBM and Morgan Stanley as well as  10 images of other company logos to serve as negative examples.
+Training custom classifiers can be done using the Watson Visual Recognition REST API but you'll use a web application that wraps those APIs to provide a more user friendly experience

 ### 2.1 Launch Watson Visual Recognition tool